Your Missed Rust Class

 And here is the example code:

-This is fine because the static string slice returned from get_static
+This is sound because the static string slice returned from get_static

 will be treated as &'a str